crweiner/hacktoberfest-swag-list/README.md

 #### **Accord Project** (limited edition t-shirt and stickers)

 - **Requirements**: There are several ways to earn a shirt, including:
-  - 1 valid _Difficulty: Challenging_ PR
+  - 1 accepted _Difficulty: Challenging_ PR
 - **Swag**: limited edition stickers and t-shirt
 - **How to sign up**: Make pull requests on the participating repositories and respond to us when asked for shipping details.
 - **Notes**: Check out the [official page](https://www.accordproject.org/events/hacktoberfest-2019/) for more information.